mitre/inspec-reporter-json-hdf/README.md

 # Features:

 ## Manual Attestation
-Sometimes, controls in an InSpec profile require manual review, whereby someone interviews/examines the requirement and confirms (attests as to) whether or not the control requirements have been satisfied.
+Sometimes requirements (i.e., "InSpec controls") in an InSpec profile require manual review, whereby someone interviews/examines the requirement and confirms (attests as to) whether or not the control requirements have been satisfied.
 These attestations can be provided to this profile as follow

 ### Usage: